 Whatever the reason, it isn’t the intention of Christians to deny the civil or human rights of anyone—and we recognize this is the allegation thrown at Christians who disagree with same-sex marriage.
 We believe that we are all made in the image of God, and we should certainly treat each other with respect and dignity because of this.

-Isn’t this a civil issue, not a religious one?
+A civil issue, or a religious issue?

 We’ve largely discussed the religious side up to this point.
 With a worldview grounded in Christianity, millions of American Christians believe same-sex marriage isn’t good for any society or any individual, because we were all created by the same God who didn’t design us for those things.

-However, we don’t believe civil laws are going to make anyone Christian, or change anyone’s beliefs about homosexuality or same-sex marriage.
+However, we don’t believe civil laws are going to make anyone Christian or change anyone’s beliefs about homosexuality or same-sex marriage.
 We don’t think civil laws exist to cause people to buy into a particular moral code for their individual lives.
-We have more modest expectations for civil laws: that they exist to enforce an ‘outward morality’ that maintains a healthy society and keeps people from harming each other.
+We have more modest expectations for civil laws: they exist to enforce an ‘outward morality’ that maintains a healthy society and keeps people from harming each other.

 Therefore, we’re not suggesting legislation against homosexuality or homosexual acts.
 We don’t even think our laws need to defend the Christian version of marriage in and of itself, since a number of religious traditions have similar concepts of marriage as Christians, and we recognize these in our civil society.
 From a civil angle, the issue is whether the traditional societal description of marriage (that happens to align with Christian beliefs) is the version that should officially be used by our modern civil society.